 Plaça d'Espanya is another important transport hub in Barcelona.
 The streets Gran Via and Avinguda del Paral.lel intersect at the Plaça.
 On the square is the old bullring, which now houses the Las Arenas shopping center.

 Barcelona - Plaça d'Espanya - Las Arenas Shopping Center

-Avinguda de la Reina Maria Cristina branches off from Plaça d'Espanya.
-Between two towers called "Torres Venecianes" the street leads to the imposing fountain Font magica de montjuïc.
+The Avinguda de la Reina Maria Cristina branches off from the Plaça d'Espanya.
+Between two towers called "Torres Venecianes" the road leads to the imposing fountain complex Font Màgica de Montjuïc.
 The two towers resemble Venetian bell towers.
-From the fountain, visitors take stairs up to the Palau Naçional.
+From the fountain, visitors climb the stairs to the Palau Naçional.

 The world exhibition of 1888 took place on the grounds of the park.
 Visitor magnets are a water basin with the Cascada waterfall, Barcelona's zoological garden, the Catalan Parliament and several museums.

 Barcelona - Parc de la Ciutadella - Cascada Monumental waterfall

 The wide promenade connects Plaça de Catalunya with Plaça Portal de la pau, on which the Columbus Column towers, in a north-south direction.
 Cars drive on both sides of the tree-shaded promenade.
 The pedestrian zone, which is more than a kilometer long and always very busy, with shops, cafes, flower stands, kiosks, jugglers and much more is simply incomparable.